realm/realm-js/README.md

 # Realm Object Store

-The object store contains cross-platform abstractions that are used by the Realm bindings.
+The object store contains cross-platform abstractions used in Realm products.
 It is not intended to be used directly.

 The object store consists of the following components:
 - `object_store`/`schema`/`object_schema`/`property` - contains the structures and logic used to setup and modify Realm files and their schema.